 The establishment initiative came from the then Queensland Department of Education and Training, in particular through the Autism Hub and Reading Rooms unit of the Department, to provide social support and information for men in families managing autism within the family unit.

 Our Fathers of Autistic Children Together (FACT) Group promotes activities and events specifically addressing the needs of this special interest group

 Our Men’s Shed organisation, South Brisbane Men’s Shed Inc., was established as a Not-for Profit Incorporated Association in Queensland in October 2016, and opened its doors for member activities in April 2017.
 We were established with leasehold possession of an area of land and buildings within the Education Queensland (EdQ) property situated at 141 Merton Road, Woolloongabba, QLD 4102.
-The Autism Hub and Reading Centre, and the SPELD organisation are also co-located on this property.
+The Autism Hub, Reading and Writing Centre, and the SPELD organisation are also co-located on this property.

 Normally, the activities of a Men’s Shed in Australia are actively guided by the interests and capabilities of its members, and this norm was applied in the early years of SBMS.
 Activities and interests continue to evolve as our membership grows and matures, and fall into the following Activity Aspects.

 Activities are many and varied, summarised in the following list: